-Junípero Serra was a Spanish Franciscan friar who established the a series of missions among the native peoples of what is today California.
+Junípero Serra was a Spanish priest who established the a series of missions among the native peoples of what is today California.
 He is considered by many to be the founding father of California and is recognized as a saint by the Catholic Church.

 Junípero Serra was born Miguel José Serra and baptized on November 24, 1713, in the town of Petra on the island of Mallorca, Spain.
 Though small for his age and somewhat sickly, as a boy he was filled with grand aspirations.
 The young José had developed an interest in reading the lives of the saints, fascinated in particular by the descriptions of St Francis of Assisi.

 At the age of fifteen, José left home to enter the Franciscan University in nearby Palma to study philosophy.
 When he was seventeen, his intelligence and maturity permitted him to be admitted into the Franciscan Order, in spite of his superiors’ concerns about his health.
-Upon assuming the habit of St Francis, he took the name Junípero, which means “Jester of God.”
-His namesake was a real-life companion of St Francis of Assisi.
-In 1737 Serra was ordained a priest, and taught theology for seven years at the Llullian University of Mallorca, the most important university on the island.
+Upon assuming the habit of St Francis, he took the name Junípero, which means “Jester of God,” his namesake being a real-life companion of St Francis of Assisi.
+In 1737 Serra was ordained a priest, and taught theology for seven years at the Llullian University of Mallorca.

 Though he received great acclaim as a professor, Serra was not content with an ordinary academic career.
-He was imbued with the zeal to visit other lands, so common to Mallorcans like him.
-For centuries, Mallorca had produced seafarers and cartographers (map makers).
-And it was indeed common for many Spaniards of Serra’s time to want to sail to the far-off “Indies” (as the Americas were commonly called).
+He was imbued with the zeal to visit other lands, so common to Mallorcans like him, who had been seafarers and cartographers for centuries, and indeed common to many Spaniards of Serra’s own time who wished to sail to the far-off “Indies” (as the Americas were commonly called).
 In addition, he could not forget the heroic tales of the saints that he read as a young man.

 Serra’s dream did not involve discovering wealth or gaining fame as a soldier, but rather announcing the Christian event to those who had not yet encountered it.
 He was aware, however, that the first disciples had been sent by Christ in teams of two, and so for many months Serra prayed that God would send him a companion.